 New Board Members

-- David L. Coleman, MD, the John Wade Professor and Chairman of the Department of Medicine at the Boston University School of Medicine, Boston, MA
+- William C. Little, MD, Chief of Cardiology, McMichael Professor, and Vice-Chair of the Department of Internal Medicine at the Wake Forest University School of Medicine.

 ABIM Subspecialty Boards and Test Committees – New Appointments

 ABIM's subspecialty boards and test committees are composed of experts in both academic medicine and practice, all of whom must be ABIM certified in their particular subspecialty.
 Members of these boards apply their individual and collective knowledge toward the development of the policies, standards and requirements for Certification and Maintenance of Certification in their subspecialty, with special focus on developing the cognitive exam that physicians must take to certify or maintain their certification in that field.
 See a complete list of ABIM subspecialty board and test committee members.